certbot/certbot/docs/using.rst

    sudo docker run -it --rm -p 443:443 -p 80:80 --name certbot \
                -v "/etc/letsencrypt:/etc/letsencrypt" \
                -v "/var/lib/letsencrypt:/var/lib/letsencrypt" \
-               quay.io/letsencrypt/letsencrypt:latest auth
+               quay.io/letsencrypt/letsencrypt:latest certonly

-Certbot will obtain a certificate and place it in the directory ``/etc/letsencrypt/live`` on your system and display further instructions for installing the certificates.
-You must use the ``auth`` command to install the certificates instead of plug-ins for this method.
+Certbot will obtain a certificate and place it in the directory ``/etc/letsencrypt/live`` on your system.
+You must use the ``certonly`` command to install the certificate.

 For more information about the layout of the ``/etc/letsencrypt`` directory, see :ref:`where-certs`.